white-lab/protocols/mass_spec/proteomics_workflow.md

 3. Dilute samples in PBS for a total of 60 μL in a PCR 8-tube strip.
     * For urea lysates, dilutions of 1:4 or 1:8 should be used.
 More concentrated sample may need larger (i.e. 1:10, 1:20) dilutions.
     * For RIPA lysates, dilute at least 1:10 in PBS.
+    * Ensure dilutions are well mixed and free of lipid and debris to avoid interference.
     * Make an extra set of 50 μL undiluted lysate in case BCA assay needs to be repeated, keep at 4°C.
 4. Mix BCA Reagents A and B in 50 mL reagent reservoir.
     * 10 mL A : 200 μL B (Half plate)